tapis-project/documentation/source/technical/actors.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To retrieve JSON or raw data from inside of an execution using Python and
-``AgavePy``, you would get the message context from within the actor and then
+``tapipy``, you would get the message context from within the actor and then
 get it's ``raw_message`` field.

 .. code-block:: python

-	from agavepy.actors import get_context
+	from tapipy.actors import get_context

 	context = get_context()
 	message = context['raw_message']